You know what they say- there's strength in numbers!

-Most plastic surgeons would agree that all patients should have someone stay with them the night after breast surgery.
+Most plastic surgeons would agree that all patients should have someone stay with them the night after their breast augmentation.

 If you can't find someone to stay with you the first night you can always look into hiring a nurse or caretaker for the night.
 And be sure to let your plastic surgeon know if you're planning a solo recovery, they will be able to give you pointers for those first few days.

 Breast Augmentation Recovery Prep Is Key